LTU-Machine-Learning/Rethinking-Methods-Inner-Speech/README.md

 This folder contains, files and functions which were used during the preprocessing of both vowel and words.
 Here, folders which having processed data with and without downsampling have also been shared.

-The matalab code used for preconditioned ICA for Real Data Link is based on the original repository of: https://github.com/pierreablin/picard
+The matlab code used for preconditioned ICA for Real Data Link is based on the original repository of: https://github.com/pierreablin/picard

 ## Training_and_functions